 Calling the decision maker on his available time as mentioned by the gatekeeper

-Agent called and spoke with the gatekeeper.
-Decision maker is still not available to talk.
+The agent called and spoke with the gatekeeper.
+The decision maker is still not available to talk.
 This is another negative call.
 During this stage, most of the agents get discouraged.
 What to do for your sales rep to feel like he didn’t waste his time calling for this company?

 TIP: Consider leaving a voice message